am-yl/am-yl/README.md

 - 👋 Hi, I’m @am-yl
-- 👀 I’m interested in HTML & CSS ; Design ; Working out
+- 👀 I’m interested in HTML, CSS & PHP ; Design ; Working out
 - 🌱 I’m currently learning how to integrate website based on a design
 - 💞️ I’m looking to collaborate on a lot of things
-- 📫 How to reach me amyl@caramail.com on twitter
+- 📫 How to reach me amyl@caramail.com or twitter

 <!---
 am-yl/am-yl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.